Mulligan (TV series): Production

 In January 2021, it was stated that the series would have 20 episodes and be released in 2021.
 Tina Fey, Robert Carlock, and Sam Means would be producers, while Ayo Edebiri would be a co-producer.
 Dan Rubin, executive producer of Unbreakable Kimmy Schmidt collaborated with Fey, Carlock, and Means, on the series.
 Eric Gurian, David Miner, Scott Greenberg, and Joel Kuwahara would also be executive producers.

 In June 2021, Emmy Magazine described the series as likely premiering in 2022 and described it as a "novel medium" with a "far-out premise", with every episode having table reads on Zoom.
 However, it did not premiere in 2022.
 In April 2023, it was announced that the series would premiere on May 12, 2023, on Netflix.
 Part 2 premiered on May 24, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the series a score of 49 out of 100, based on seven critics, indicating "mixed or average" reviews.

 The series earned 2.1 million views in its first seven weeks on Netflix, and a further 700,000 views in the last six months of 2023, making it one of the year's least-watched "higher-profile" Netflix productions.